- Position: full sun

 A new, early variety that has a good quality, dark yellow skin.
 The tatsy onions will be ready to harvest from mid to late May and it is known to have a good resistance to diseases and bolting.

-Garden care: Plant onion sets from September to November 15cm (6in) apart in rows 30cm (12in) apart.
+Garden care: Plant onion sets so that the tips are just showing and firm the soil around them from mid-March to mid-April, 15cm (6in) apart in rows 30cm (12in) apart.
 Lift the onions when they are mature and allow them to dry before using.

 Do you want to ask a question about this?If so, click on the button and fill in the box below.
 We will post the question on the website, together with your alias (bunnykins, digger1, plantdotty etc etc) and where you are from (Sunningdale/Glasgow etc).
 We'll also post the answer to your question!

 Hello, I am looking to order some Onion Rossa Savonese seed for some work at the University.
 I need seed that has not been treated with any fungicide or anything.
 I was hoping you could tell me whether the seed you supply is treated or untreated?
 Many thanksAsked on 10/8/2009 by Taylor, Andrew